-So it seems that Star Trek, with so many groundbreaking ideas, 5) is certainly going to inspire/ will have certainly inspired/will certainly inspire scientists for many more years to come.
+So it seems that Star Trek, with so many groundbreaking ideas, 5) is going to inspire/will have inspired/will inspire scientists for many more years to come.

 b) Identify all the tenses in bold in Ex.
 1a.
 Explain how we use each.